Sohan245/Realtic/SHA1_Collision_Detection/README.md

 ```
 The possibility of false positives can be neglected as the probability is smaller than 2^-90.

-The library supports both an indicator flag that applications can check and act on, as well as a special _safe-hash_ mode that returns the real SHA-1 hash when no collision was detected and a different _safe_ hash when a collision was detected.
 Colliding files will have the same SHA-1 hash, but will have different unpredictable safe-hashes.
 This essentially enables protection of applications against SHA-1 collisions with no further changes in the application, e.g., digital signature forgeries based on SHA-1 collisions automatically become invalid.